FreeshardBase/documentation/docs/user_guides/smart_home.md

     Mosquitto offers both variants.

 In order to test the connection, subscribe to the broker using a second client, e.g. the `mosquitto_sub` cli tool.
-You can subscribe using the same client that you used with MQTTX.
+For this test, you can subscribe using the same client credentials that you used with MQTTX.
 See the screenshot for an example command.

 ![Screenshot of message reception with mosquitto_sub](smart_home_img/mosquitto_sub.png)